divine-ray/Servilia/Realms/Utuw System/Schi/Servilia/Regions/Areas/Locations/Lakehouse.md

 This mansion or house was built long ago by now long [[Varuú|forgotten noble people]].
 They seem to had powerful knowledge over arcane architecture, as the entire building seems to be capable of sensing its environment and inhabitants.

+Why does it feel so familiar?
+Did I/we/you use to live here?
+Won’t you stay here, with me, my darling?
 ***
 Across the sea, from over the pier reaching into the water, I spot a tall figure in a boat, seemingly adrift.
 They are one to carry a weighty bag, through which i spot movement.
 At the blink of my eyes the boat is set asunder, an i fear the well-being of this man and his ominous cargo.
 I long to reach to him, lest I cannot, for he is leagues away.